autodesk-platform-services/bucket-manager-wpf/README.md

 ## Running locally

 For using this sample, you need an Autodesk developer credentials.
-Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [APS Developer Portal](https://aps.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).

 Download the repository, open `bucket.manager.sln` Solution on Visual Studio.
-The build process should download the required packages (**Autodesk.Forge** and dependencies).
+The build process should download the required packages.
 Run the project.
 At the form, enter your Client ID & Secret, click on **Authenticate** button.
 The app will obtain a 2-legged token and list buckets and files.
 After translating, files should be Viewable.

 # Features